6174/comflowyspace/apps/electron-frontend/src/components/workflow-editor/reactflow-controlboard/readme.md

 # How this work in code level

 1. When user loaded the workflow , the contrlboard field is undefined
-2. When user click controlboard panel, the app will auto create a controlboard data from current workflow info
+   - if user did not edit controlboard config, show all config
+   - if user changed the config, only show user selected config fields

-   - User can click edit button to change which field should be visible and the order
+2. User can click edit button to change which field should be visible and the order

 3. When the workflow changed
   - Create new node:
     - control board will not auto add the node fields, user can add it by hand